SCALEit-eG/scaleit-interfaces-specification/Security/README.md

 - 200 OK: license uploaded
 - 400 Bad Request: ZIP archive not valid or incomplete or app id invalid
 - 404 Not found: app not found
+- 409 Conflict: license with the same name already existing

 ### DELETE /transfer/apps/{aid}/licenses/{lid}
 Remove a license of an app.